 The $500 million additional investment will be made into the DRF over three years from FY 21/22 in addition to the $1.6 billion funding for the DRF that commenced in FY20/21.

 How will the new funding be allocated to projects?

 We have a list of 24 projects that have already been put into the pipeline by the Delivery and Performance Committee.
-To confirm if your project is on this pipeline, or to discuss changing the priority of your project, you can contact your cluster’s representative below.
+To confirm if your project is on this pipeline, or to discuss changing the priority of your project, you can contact your department’s representative below.

 While we have a prioritisation process and criteria that we developed last year, remember we’re looking for projects that meet the key strategic drivers of the fund including improving customer experience, stimulating the economy, faster delivery of solutions and digital collaboration.
 Previously DRF-funded seed projects will also be eligible to apply for scale funding.